mrviki/discord-banner-count/README.md

 # discord-banner-count
-# this code which I wrote let u set the discord server mic count on banner
+# this code will let u set the discord server mic count on banner

  make a folder name it (images)